 Becoming a HR business partner

 HR business partner jobs offer great career development potential.
-We explore the role in more detail.
+Here, we explore the role in more detail.

 Are there a lot of HR business partner jobs available?